mayank3885/Contact-Manager/README.md

 Now after opening this project in your local folder, install Node Modules.

-Install uuid and react-router-dom saperately.
+Install uuid and react-router-dom separately.

 Now npm start in terminal to run this project.